Aniket-ML2AI/Kaggle-Housing-Prices-Prediction/README.md

-This is git repo for AI ML programes
+This is git repo for all AI ML programmes